Arslaan-Siddiqui-TSM/PM-Agent-using-ReWOO/README.md

 # ReWOO Demonstration Project

-A sophisticated implementation of the **ReWOO (Reasoning WithOut Observation)** paradigm using LangGraph, designed to generate comprehensive project plans from Business Requirement Documents (BRDs).
-This project demonstrates advanced agentic reasoning by decoupling planning from execution, enabling efficient multi-step reasoning with minimal LLM calls.
+An end-to-end implementation of the ReWOO (Reasoning WithOut Observation) paradigm using LangGraph, designed to turn multiple project documents (BRDs, specs, test plans, etc.) into a comprehensive project plan.
+This repo adds a Document Intelligence Pipeline that classifies, extracts, and analyzes PDFs to produce a clean planning context before ReWOO planning and execution.

 ## 📋 Table of Contents